 Texas Tech University Health Sciences Center (TTUHSC) has been approved by the Texas Higher Education Coordinating Board to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 California is currently the only state that is not a NC-SARA member.
 As a public institution, TTUHSC is exempt from state oversight in California and not required to register with the Bureau for Private Postsecondary Education (BPPE).
-Please see the SARA Policies and Standards document for details of specific authorized activities.
+Please see the SARA document for details of specific authorized activities.
 Please note that TTUHSC is not authorized to conduct internships leading to professional licensure without direct coordination with the licensure board in that state.
 TTUHSC has implicit or explicit agreement to conduct 100% online learning activities to students in the indicated states.
 These agreements do not explicitly allow additional activities with a few exceptions such as a limited number of legislative internships in Washington, D.C.
-NC-SARA also does NOT include approval by State Boards - such as Board of Nursing, Physical Therapy, etc.
+NC-SARA does not affect the applicability of general-purpose State laws and has no effect on State professional licensing requirements.